MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-card.md

 ## Create a card from the Q&A question box
 The Q&A question box is the easiest way to make a Card.
 The Q&A question box is available in Power BI in Desktop report view.
-The steps below If you'd like to create a card using Q&A in Power BI Desktop, [follow these instructions](https://powerbi.microsoft.com/blog/power-bi-desktop-december-feature-summary/#QandA) for using Q&A for Desktop reports.
+Follow the steps below if you'd like to create a card using Q&A in Power BI Desktop.

 This example uses the [Opportunity Analysis sample PBIX file](../sample-opportunity-analysis.md) file.